jrstrunk/gtz/README.md

 This package was written to be used with the [Tempo](https://hexdocs.pm/gtempo/index.html) package, but could be expanded to provide timezone support for other libraries as well!
 Contributions are welcome!
 Currently this package is very simple and only supports converting non-naive datetimes to a specific timezone via Tempo; it does not support constructing new datetimes in a specific timezone or assigning a timezone to an existing naive datetime.

-Ambiguous datetimes and DST boundries are not handled explicitly by this package, but instead rely on the target timezone package's default handling.
-It seems like the Elixir package prefers the future time and JavaScript prefers the past time for DST boundries.
+Ambiguous datetimes and DST boundaries are not handled explicitly by this package, but instead rely on the target timezone package's default handling.
+It seems like the Elixir package prefers the future time and JavaScript prefers the past time for DST boundaries.
 Once ambiguous datetimes are worked out to be a little more explicit or obvious in this package, there will probably be a v1 release.

 Supports both the Erlang and JavaScript targets.